About American Forests’ Tree Equity work and this role

-The Tree Equity program is focused on ensuring that all Americans have access to the health, employment and climate resiliency benefits that trees can provide.
+American Forests’ (AF) Tree Equity program is focused on ensuring that all Americans have access to the health, employment, and climate resiliency benefits that trees can provide.
 Trees help fulfill our basic needs, such as breathing fresh air and drinking clean water.
-Trees also cool neighborhoods, which reduces heat-related illnesses, utility costs and also generate wealth by creating tree-related career opportunities.
+Trees also cool neighborhoods, which reduces heat-related illnesses, utility costs, and also generate wealth by creating tree-related career opportunities.
 Much like buildings, streets and sewer lines, trees are critical infrastructure that improve our quality of life.

-- Serve as a key expert Marketing and Communications resource to around AF’s work on urban forestry and environmental justice (Tree Equity).
+- Serve as a key Marketing and Communications expert around AF’s work on urban forestry and environmental justice (Tree Equity).
 The Senior Brand Manager will ensure all communication plans and tactics are well informed, data-driven and connected to larger organizational goals and priorities.

 - Ability to “see around the corner” and have a clear understanding of the technical side of our Tree Equity work, including understanding audience opportunity and gathering insights to inform short and long term marketing plans and campaigns to promote and engage actors around Tree Equity.

-- Develop and execute a brand strategy for the Tree Equity program and communications strategies related to AF’s specific products and tools in our urban forestry practice, such as Tree Equity Score and our Vibrant Cities Lab, as well as its broader Tree Equity campaign to engage influencers, political leaders and mayors, and advocacy groups around the expansion of urban canopy.
+- Develop and execute a brand and campaign strategy for a national Tree Equity movement and communications strategies related to AF’s specific products and tools in our urban forestry practice, such as Tree Equity Score and our Vibrant Cities Lab, as well as its broader Tree Equity campaign to engage influencers, political leaders and mayors, and advocacy groups around the expansion of urban canopy.

 - Ensure a consistent and high-quality look and feel for AF’s Tree Equity brand across a variety of internal and external channels including owned and earned, digital and physical.